Sketch vs Figma, Adobe XD, And Other UI Design Applications

 Trusted by 200,000+ folks.

 For a while now, Sketch has been the de facto application of choice for UX and UI designers.
 But in the last year or two, we have seen many new contenders for the Sketch’s crown.
 Two of them that have made the biggest strides are Figma and Adobe XD.
-In this article, I’ll try to summarize my thoughts on how these apps compete with Sketch and what are their unique features.
+In this article, Ashish Bogawat will try to summarize my thoughts on how Figma and Adobe XD compete with Sketch and what unique features each one of them brings to the table.
+He will also reference some other alternative apps that are aiming to become leaders in the same niche.

 For a while now, Sketch has been the application of choice for many UX and UI designers.
 However, we have lately seen many new contenders for Sketch’s position #1 as a universal UI design tool.
 Two apps that I think stand out mostly from the rest (and that have made the biggest strides in their development) are Figma and Adobe XD.